segmentio/segment-docs/src/unify/faqs.md

 2. If Segment finds no matching profile(s), it creates one.
 3. If Segment finds one profile, it merges the incoming event with that profile.
 (This means that Segment adds the external IDs on the incoming message and resolves the event to the profile.)
 4. If Segment finds multiple matching profiles, Segment applies the identity resolution settings for merge protection.
 Specifically, Segment uses identifier limits and priorities to add the correct identifiers to the profile.
-5. Segment then applies [Profile limits](/docs/unify/profile-api-limits/) to ensure profiles remain under these limits.
+5. Segment then applies [limits](/docs/unify/profile-api-limits/) to ensure profiles remain under these limits.
 Segment doesn't add any further merges or mappings if the profile is at either limit, but event resolution for the profile will continue.

 {% comment %}